jalieven/tutorials/angularjs/template/README.md

 ### From mock template to live application

--1.
-First lets make sure we serve the static application via a web server in stead of file:// protocol (which is problematic in Chrome).
+1. First lets make sure we serve the static application via a web server in stead of file:// protocol (which is problematic in Chrome).
 Go to the directory where the index.html is:

 		python -m SimpleHTTPServer 8000

-0. Init the application with the "data-ng-app"-directive and show the bi-directional data-binding, a simple "data-ng-repeat" and "data-ng-init" along with a filter.
+2. Init the application with the "data-ng-app"-directive and show the bi-directional data-binding, a simple "data-ng-repeat" and "data-ng-init" along with a filter.

-	init the app with data-ng-app="stream"
+	Here's the data-model:

 		data-ng-init="events=[{
                             _id: '1',